lexahl/iis-4b939/content/pages/blog/post-four.md

 ---
-title: Extreme fly fishing
+title: Touch the Earth - Nature CampTOUCH THE EARTH – NATURE CAMP
 layout: PostLayout
 date: '2021-12-01'
 colors: colors-c
 author: content/data/team/hilary-ouse.json
 excerpt: >-
   We’re local, seasonal fisherman, supporting fishing restrictions.
 We fish what the sea has to offer, nothing more, and no cheating.
 featuredImage:
   type: ImageBlock
   url: /images/post-3.jpg